Category: Spotlight

 HOW TO MAKE A DIFFERENCE!

-Throughout the years Abbey Foregate(SURC) Drama Group has donated to various charities by means of money raised through the nightly raffle at productions.
-The group is extremely grateful for the generosity of our audiences and since 2010 we have raised ÂŁ13,518 for charities.
+Throughout the years Abbey Foregate(SURC) Drama Group has donated to charities by means of money raised through the nightly raffle at productions.
+The group is extremely grateful for the generosity of our audiences and since 2010 we have raised ÂŁ13,568 for various charities.

 TWELFTH NIGHT was the groups June 2024 production and our chosen charity was Prostrate Cancer.
 This is a charity that that is extremely important to the group and due to the generosity of our audiences we were able to raise £495.